 Blockchain is certainly a topic with enormous potential and multiple use cases, and we are closely monitoring the various initiatives led by some carriers, and plan to contribute when the time is right for industry alignment.

 4. How can the forum help the individual players build a sustainable business?

-Individual players that join i3forum such as BT, have access to work groups that include Fight Against Fraud, Technology, Numbering Plan Initiative, Market Database Initiative and Blockchain Initiative.
+Individual players that join i3forum such as BT, have access to work groups that include eCare, Fight Fraud, Market Data (Insights), Messaging, Numbering Plan and Technology.
 This helps them to build a sustainable business by working together with other work group members to build solutions for key challenges, and to gain new perspectives on how to optimise their business.

 On top of this, they can join i3forum Insights to benefit from new intelligence, visibility, data and insights to power informed decisions and better serve their customers’ needs.

 More broadly, i3forum members can learn from each other, discuss and implement collective approaches that improve their businesses, create new initiatives and influence their peers in order to bring about industry-wide transformation that supports the execution of their strategy.

 In this industry, collaboration is key to progress.